-You have likely listened to a preacher who reads a single verse or a few verses at most, then goes on to bare his heart or to share various thoughts that do not directly relate to the text.
-It is as though this preacher says, “now that we’ve read the Bible, let me share my sermon.”
-Rather, expository preaching demands that all of one’s thoughts are shaped by the text.
+Expository preaching demands that all of one’s thoughts are shaped by the text.
 The passage at hand is not just the launching point for the preacher’s thoughts — the passage at hand is the sermon.
-The main point that we communicate to the audience must always be the main point of the passage.
+The main point that we communicate to the audience must be the main point of the passage.
 The Bible text that we exposit forms the boundaries for what we say.

-It has been said, “Wait until you have to preach three sermons each week — you will struggle to find sermon ideas.”
-This is shocking!
-(And not in a good way!)
+Young preachers are often told, “Wait 'til you have to preach three sermons each week — you will struggle to find sermon ideas.”
+How unsettling!
 If we start with the Bible, how could we ever run out of ideas?
 The Scripture is a mine that can never be exhausted!
 The only way that a preacher runs out of ideas is if he is trying to think up ideas and turn to the Bible for support.
-This is a grave error.
+This is a grave error!
 If we approach the Scriptures with an idea in mind, we will almost certainly bend the Scriptures to our thoughts.
+The humble preacher recognizes that he is a learner first, in need of being bent to the Scriptures.
 Expository preaching requires that we go to the Bible first, often shattering our preconceived notions altogether.

 Expository preaching requires that we go to the Bible first, often shattering our preconceived notions altogether.
 The text that we exposit then forms the boundaries for what we say.

-If we preached using the expository method, we would never again wonder what to preach.
+If we preached expository sermons, we would never again wonder what to preach.
+We would never joke about a clever idea, "That'll preach!" because we would know that the Bible will always preach.
 We would simply choose a passage and set out on a journey to discover God’s life-changing meaning.
-This does not close the door for the Holy Spirit to lead us to a particular text; rather, it promotes the normal way that the Holy Spirit works: through God’s intended meaning in God’s provided Bible.
+This does not close the door for the Holy Spirit to lead us to a particular text; rather, it promotes the normal way the Holy Spirit works: through God’s intended meaning in God’s provided Bible.

 Charles Koller puts it this way: “unless the Scriptures constitute the basis for all the structural elements of a sermon and unless the expositor labors diligently in the context of each of the texts he cites, a sermon will inevitably lack the power of the Word of Truth rightly divided, and hearers will be misled, both in the substance of what is taught and in the example of Bible study methodology.
 The preacher must lead his people into the text, not away from it.”